 - In the event you need to set an extremely precise origin, the Skycut's built-in camera can be used: - (1) Go to Section 3.03 and perform the camera calibration. - (2) Choose where you want the origin to be set.
 You'll need an "origin target" to use when the camera takes a photo.
-It can be a dot on your material, the corner of your material, the intersection of grid lines on the mat, etc. If you do choose the latter, make sure there's a way to clearly distinguish which intersection you want to use. - (3) On the Skycut's Main Screen, use the arrows to move the center of the blade holder roughly over the origin target.
-In this example, a dot will be used. - (4) Select Set and Camera.
+It can be a dot on your material, the corner of your material, the intersection of grid lines on the mat, etc. If you do choose the latter, make sure there's a way to clearly distinguish which intersection you want to use. - (3) Note that whether the right or the left blade holder seat is moved to the origin you set depends on which mode you've selected on the Control Panel: - Use L Head (P0): will align the left blade holder seat - Use R Head (P1): will align the right blade holder seat - Use Double Head: will align the right blade holder seat (thus, you may need to temporarily switch to Use L Head (P0) to set the origin and then switch back to Use Double Head for a dual tool application).

+- (4) On the Skycut's Main Screen, use the arrows to move the center of the blade holder roughly over the origin target.
+In this example, a dot will be used. - (5) Select Set and Camera.
 In the Camera Screen, press OK.
 A photo will be taken and displayed.
 If needed, press X3 so that you are zoomed out and able to see the origin target (dot) in the photo:

-(5) Press the center of the origin target in the photo so that the red + will be moved approximately over it:
+(6) Press the center of the origin target in the photo so that the red + will be moved approximately over it: